← Back to 史記

 10

-Tang reformed the calendar, changed the court dress to favor white, and held audiences by day.
+Tang then changed the calendar, altered the color of court dress to honor white, and held audiences in daylight.

 11

 When Tang died, the heir Taiding died before he could rule, so Taiding's brother Waibing became Emperor Waibing.
 Waibing ruled three years and died; his brother Zhongren succeeded as Emperor Zhongren.
-Zhongren ruled four years and died; Yi Yin then set Taiding's son Taijia on the throne.
+Zhongren ruled four years and died; yiyin then set Taiding's son Taijia on the throne.
 Taijia was Cheng Tang's senior great-grandson through the main line—Emperor Taijia.
-In Taijia's first year Yi Yin composed the Instructions for Taijia, the Loose Commands, and Gone Kings.
+In Emperor Taijia’s first year, Yi Yin composed the Instructions for Taijia, the Broad Commands, and The Departed Sovereign.

 12